Spiritual talk #325

 Belong to God with all your heart, because otherwise you will belong (unknowingly and willingly) to the devil.
 Then the devil will laugh at your insincere efforts to please God.

 When you approach the Life-Giving Mysteries (for communion), to ward off devilish lies in the heart (as a consequence of unbelief), always say to yourself with all your heart - the lie is me (it can enter and establish itself in me), while it is before me the pure Truth (God Himself, to Whom falsehood is inaccessible) .
 Along with this, (force yourself to) have no fear even for a moment of the dreamy disturbances and fear with which the devil strikes the heart before communion.
-He who hopes in the Lord is like Mount Zion, - he will not be moved." /Ps.
-124:1/.
+"They that trust in the LORD shall be as mount Zion, which cannot be removed." /Ps.
+125:1/.
 You too hope in Him without any hesitation!

 In unbelief the heart is fearful and all human actions are imprecise, unstable, indecisive (or have an admixture and tinge of all these).
 Man's words are also so unstable, fast and fragmentary, his voice (often like) trembling...
 Our body is nothing more than a clay vessel, made by the hand of the Wise Artist (Creator) - our God.
 In this earthen vessel, by the wise will of the Creator, an immortal spirit is enclosed - His breath.
 In the fallen state (in which it finds itself after the sin of the forefathers), this spirit drags its material dwelling, the body, to disease and destruction.